What is 1.5kg in Pounds? A practical guide to Metric and Imperial Conversions

 -

 Is the conversion factor always exactly 2.20462?
 While this is a widely used and accurate approximation, the precise conversion factor can vary slightly based on the specific definitions of the kilogram and pound used.
-However, for most practical purposes, 2.20462 is sufficiently accurate.
+On the flip side, for most practical purposes, 2.20462 is sufficiently accurate.

 -